 While $250,000 won’t allow you to purchase several buildings outright, it gives you options for getting into real estate.
 For instance, you have enough to make down payments for investment properties.
 As a result, you can take out multiple 30-year mortgages to purchase rental houses, paying between $10,000 and $20,000 per unit (counting the down payment and closing costs).
 By collecting rents higher than your mortgage payments, you can eke out a profit and pay off the mortgages over time.

 You could also get into real estate crowdfunding, where you use a platform, such as Fundrise, to pool your money with others to purchase an investment property or fund a mortgage.
-This approach doesn’t require tens of thousands of dollars but has higher risk because the government doesn’t tightly regulate crowdfunding.
+This approach doesn’t require tens of thousands of dollars but has a higher risk because the government doesn’t tightly regulate crowdfunding.

 4. Certificates of Deposit